cindyl5697/sep11-freedom-project/entries/entry03.md

 <div class="container">
 <div class="the_task_container">
 ```
-the following 2 lines shows the class containers for the code that will be explain in the following code snippet  In the next following 2 lines of code helps us introduce the button for the task
+the  2 lines shown above is the class containers for the code that will be explain in the following code snippet  In the next following 2 lines of code helps us introduce the button for the task
 ```
 <div class = "the_task_data">
 <p id="the_task_title"></p>